 - Supporting with locally sourced vegetables, staples, cash donations and coconut oil to a local kitchen cooking for people in need.

 - Working with VSCPA and other partners to raise funds for feed to farmers in Spring Village, Coulls Hill, Rose Hall, Rose Bank, Troumaka, Petit Bordel, Richmond, Chateaubelair and Fitz Hughes - more than 40 000 lbs of feed have been delivered.

-- A donation of 30,000 pieces of clothes arriving beginning of June.
+We managed to get a donation of 30,000 pieces of clothes arriving 3rd of June.
 This is Children’s, Men and Women’s clothes and shoes as well as towels and sheets.
 We are in the process of distributing this clothes in cooperation with NEMO.